 Our newest small-group trips, provided in partnership with G Adventures, blend fun, hands-on exploration with meaningful cultural encounters, as well as more free time and choices, all for an unbeatable value.
 See All »

 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

 One of America’s most spectacular ecosystems, Glacier National Park encompasses nearly 1,600 square miles of snowcapped mountains, emerald-hued lakes, forests, and rivers.
 Discover the park’s glacially-carved landscapes on a variety of excursions, and stay in historic park lodges.
 Then head north into the Canadian Rockies to spend a day exploring Waterton Lakes National Park, and cap off your journey with a rafting trip on the Flathead River.

-Discuss Glacier’s changing landscapes with an ecologist from the U.S. Geological Survey featured in a National Geographic magazine article.
+Discuss Glacier’s changing landscapes with an ecologist from the U.S. Geological Survey who was featured in National Geographic magazine.

 Itinerary - 7 Days